Eating and drinking in Turkey

 Coffee and tea

 The Ottomans introduced coffee – and the notion of the coffee house – to the West during the seventeenth century.
-Intermittently banned as hotbeds of sedition and vice by the religious authorities, coffee houses had nonetheless become fixtures of İstanbul society by the mid-sixteenth century.
-The coffee was prepared, as it still is today, using finely ground coffee brewed up in a small pan and served, in tiny cups, sade (without sugar), orta şekerli (medium sweet) or çok şekerli (very sweet).
-Coffee fell out of favour during the early Republican period as, following the loss of the coffee-producing Arab territories, it had to be imported.
-But after decades of being both exorbitantly expensive and hard to find, coffee is making a major comeback.
+Intermittently banned as hotbeds of sedition and vice by religious authorities, coffee houses had nonetheless become fixtures of Istanbul society by the mid-sixteenth century.
+The coffee was prepared, as it still is today, using finely ground coffee brewed in a small pan and served, in tiny cups, sade (without sugar), orta şekerli (medium sweet) or çok şekerli (very sweet).
+Coffee fell out of favor during the early republican period as, following the loss of the coffee-producing Arab territories, it had to be imported.
+But after decades of being both exorbitantly expensive and hard to find, coffee has made a major comeback.
 Traditional Turkish coffee is widely available today, and in the big cities and resorts there are plenty of cafés serving filter, latte and other types of coffee, though in more remote areas the usual standby is (invariably over-strong) instant coffee.

 Soft drinks